kkuivenhoven/TelCoChurnPredictionDeepLearning/README.md

 Through the manual writing of calculus for forward and backward pass, I learned how the neural network would update its derivatives of weights, biases, activation values and its z values.

 ### Data Preprocessing (Normalization)
 The data had to be normalized using mean and standard deviation.
 The reason for this is that the category SeniorCitizen has values of 0 or 1.
-However, the category MonthlyCharges could be 5 to 50 in range of values.
+However, the category MonthlyCharges could be 20 to 120+ in range of values.
 Without normalization, the math would've been considered "brittle".
-Thus, normalizing every feature to have a mean of 0 and a standard deviation prevents "brittle" math and weights that could've been really small for categories like MonthlyCharges otherwise.
+Thus, normalizing every feature to have a mean of 0 and a standard deviation of 1 prevents "brittle" math and weights that could've been really small for categories like MonthlyCharges otherwise.

 ### Challenges & Discoveries